jontyrudman/voltage-glitch-nrf52-cc254x-paper/notes/N52832_notes.md

 I'm assuming that I can glitch the CPU voltage using DEC1.
 This also checks out with stacksmashing's video where he shows the CPU regulator as 0.9V.
 There are several capacitors on the XL52832-D01 board, one of which appears to come directly out of DEC1 and this should provide a safe enough pad to solder a wire to.
+I'm working under the assumption that this capacitor is for CPU voltage regulation.

 # Using GDB on the nRF firmware